FRRouting/frr/doc/manpages/vtysh.rst

    When executing cli that does not invoke a vtysh shell, if an error ocurrs ignore it for purposes of return codes from vtysh.

+.. option:: -u, --user

+   Run as an unprivileged user.
+This limits access to non-privileged commands, i.e., the same commands when directly accessing a daemon   before running the enable command.
+It also provides the same limited security as such direct access.

 .. option:: -h, --help

    Display a usage message on standard output and exit.